-Welcome to the Finest Salmon Fishing in Alaska
+Welcome to the Best Salmon Fishing in Alaska

-Our superb location enables us to fish the lower Nushagak River in Bristol Bay where the peak Salmon fishing occurs annually.
-We invite you and your guests to fish with our experienced guides for the Salmon fishing trip of a lifetime!
+Our superb location enables us to fish the lower Nushagak River in Bristol Bay where the best salmon fishing in Alaska occurs annually.
+We invite you and your guests to fish with our experienced guides for the salmon fishing trip of a lifetime!

 “Had a great time fishing the Nush.
 Guides are outstanding and the service staff very helpful.
 Beds are very comfortable and hot showers!
 Going back in June.
 Can hardly wait.”